hrissan/crablib/README.md

 Currently, the server reads the whole request body, then creates the whole response body.
 This is good for small requests and responses, but cannot be used to upload/download large files, for example.

 The plans are to tweak HTTP server interface to allow both request body and response body streaming.
+(Experimental response streaming is added in `dev` branch)

 HTTP server is currently very good for long-polling, if you choose to delay response, you just save `Client *` to your data structure, then either client disconnects and you remove it from your data structure in 'd_handler', or you become ready to send a response and you just do it.
 (See `http_server_longpoll.cpp` in examples).